PennChopMicrobiomeProgram/marc_infra/prod/README.md

 - `nginx.yaml`: Front door proxy that exposes port `8080` on the host.

 ## Shared host paths
-The manifests mount files from this repository using absolute paths under `/workspace/marc_infra`.
-If you clone the repo elsewhere, update the `hostPath.path` entries so Podman can find your data, nginx config, and scripts.
+The manifests mount files from this repository using relative paths (for example `./data`) so you can run them directly from the cloned repo without creating `/workspace` directories.
+If you relocate the repo, run `podman kube play` from that checkout so the relative `hostPath.path` entries resolve correctly.
 The database source file is expected at `/nfs/marc.sqlite`; adjust that path if your NFS mount differs.

 ## Usage
 1. Ensure the `appnet` network exists: